-- 1. Do one of the following to select the Shift and Trace tool: - In the Tools toolbar, double-click on the Hand \$\infty\$ tool to open its pop-up menu and select Shift and Trace \$\infty\$ tool. - In the Shift and Trace toolbar, click on the Shift and Trace Tool 😽 button. - 2.
+- In the Shift and Trace toolbar, click on the Shift and Trace Tool Trace button. - 2.
 In the Xsheet or Timeline view, select the drawing you want to shift.

 A manipulator box appears around the selected drawing.

 Peg holes also appear below the field of the drawing.
 The left and right peg holes can be used to rotate the drawing around the centre peg hole.